 Astaxanthin affects a wide range of mediators, but in a gentler, less concentrated manner and without the negative side effects.
-And it works for a high percentage of people.
-In one study, more than 80 percent of arthritis sufferers improved with astaxanthin.
+And it works for 4 out of 5 people.
+In one study,2 more than 80 percent of arthritis sufferers improved with astaxanthin.

 Folks, that is four out of five people, that is impressive.

 A great deal of research has been done into how astaxanthin reduces inflammation.
 As is true for many antioxidants, its anti-inflammatory properties are related to its powerful antioxidant activity.